imirisoft/Kickstart-HTML/README.md

 By default the application will run in **3000 port** ```http://localhost:3000```.
 Feel free to add, modify, edit or remove the template

-Now you add play with the view files
+Now you can play with the view files

 ## Contribute
 [https://github.com/imirisoft/Kickstart-HTML]